itsalirezajalouli/LoadFlowX/src/tasks.md

     - [ ] load
     - [ ] slack
 - [ ] showing the results when mouse hovers on the element
-- [ ] small fix of selection rectangle
 - [ ] toggle dark mode and light mode
 - [ ] fixing and understanding why the calculations were wrong
 - [ ] add necessary and unnecessary to the input fields
 - [ ] adding edit mechanism to all the elements
 - [ ] Per unit conversion
-- [ ] Error when user doesn't give a project name or gives a name with '\'
 - [ ] Smooth hand movement
 ...